andykdy/CPSC427-VAPE/minimal-playability.md

 # Week: October 18

 ## Basic Art assets
 Was already semi-complete.
 New background assets were created and added, as well as a new main menu.
+Infinitely scrolling background added.

 ## Basic Sprite assets
 Was already mostly complete from skeletal.
 Sprite sheet for the player was added, as well as new vamp mode.